khojwar/khojwar/README.md

-### Hi there 👋

-I'm Tika Ram Khojwar, a front-end developer currently studying for a Master's degree in Computer Information Systems (MCIS) at Nepal College of Information Technology (NCIT) in Kathmandu which is affiliated with Pokhara University.
-I have also good knowledge of ML/DL architectures, libraries and frameworks.
-I am currently working in NLP using DL as a college thesis.

-- 🔭 I’m currently working on Master Thesis "Nepali Text Part of Speech Tagging using Different Deep Learning Algorithms" 😉
+# Hello and Welcome 👋, I'm Tika Ram Khojwar

+## I'm a Developer and Instructor

+- 👨‍🏫 I enjoy teaching coding skills as well as helping students & fellow developers
-- 🌱 I’m currently learning Reactjs, Tensorflow
+- 🌱 I’m currently learning Nextjs
-- 💬 Ask me about anything related to Javascript/Reactjs/Python/AI/ML/DL
+- 💬 Ask me about anything related to Php/Laravel/Javascript/Reactjs/Nextjs/Python/AI/ML/DL
+- 🏆 Goal: Be the person I needed when I was younger
+- ⚡ Motto: Keep striving for progress, not perfection

 ---------------------------------------------------------------------------------------------------------------------------------
 #### Web development tools I know: